 This sounds grim, we know, but none of it means you can’t, or won’t, get your groove back!
 If vaginal dryness or burning is a problem, talk to your doctor about a prescription low-dose estrogen cream, ring, or tablet.
-These can help relieve symptoms by restoring thickness and elasticity to your vaginal tissues.
-In the meantime, let lubricants and over-the-counter vaginal moisturizers be your friend.
-Kindra offers a daily moisturizer with an applicator that targets the specific area that's most dry and bothersome.
 95% of users of the Kindra Daily Vaginal Lotion report meaningful improvement in vaginal dryness, and 80% say it feels like a natural lubrication.
 It's a win-win for this cult-fave.

 If hot flashes or night sweats have been interfering with your sleep, consider hormone replacement therapy, which can be an effective treatment for those issues, if your health care provider thinks you are a good candidate.
 Not all of us are candidates for HRT, which is why Kindra introduced the Core Dietary Supplement.
 This daily wellness supplement was designed with clinically studied ingredients to help balance your moods, increase energy levels, and improve concentration so you can feel good and stay more focused every day.
 Plus, 65% of women reported a decrease in hot flashes while taking this body-balancing supplement.

 Getting regular exercise is also key, not only for boosting mood and physical well-being, but also for improving blood circulation to all parts of your body.
 And if that’s not enough to get you moving, consider these findings from a 2010 study in the Journal of Women’s Health: after reviewing the data from nearly 300 peri- and early post-menopausal women, researchers found that those who did the most exercise also reported the greatest interest in sex.
-(The researchers also found a similar link in those who drank alcohol, so feel free to treat yourself to a glass of wine at night, too, but keep it to one—too much alcohol can dull your senses.)
+(The researchers also found a similar link in those who drank alcohol, so feel free to treat yourself to a glass of wine at night, too, but keep this in mind—too much alcohol can dull your senses.)